tstephen/cbc/wp-content/plugins/wp-members/readme.txt

 A full Users Guide is [available here](https://rocketgeek.com/plugins/wp-members/docs/).
 The guide outlines the installation process, and also documents how to use all of the settings.

+= Support =

+There is (freely available documentation on the plugin's support site)[https://rocketgeek.com/plugins/wp-members/docs/].
+Your question may be answered there.
+If you need assistance configuring the plugin or have questions on how to implement or customize features, [premium support is available](https://rocketgeek.com/product/wp-members-plugin-support/).

-Get support along with all of the plugin's premium extensions in one [cost saving Pro Bundle!](https://rocketgeek.com/product/wp-members-pro-bundle/)
+You can get priority support along with all of the plugin's premium extensions in one [cost saving Pro Bundle!](https://rocketgeek.com/product/wp-members-pro-bundle/)

 = Premium Support =

 Premium support subscribers have access to priority email support, examples, tutorials, and code snippets that will help you extend and customize the base plugin using the plugin's framework.
 [Visit the site for more info](https://rocketgeek.com/plugins/wp-members/support-options/).

+= Free Extensions =

+* [Stop Spam Registrations](https://rocketgeek.com/product/stop-spam-registrations/) - Uses stopforumspam.com's API to block spam registrations.
+* [Send Test Emails](https://rocketgeek.com/product/send-test-emails/) - A utility to send test versions of the plugin's emails.

 = Premium Extensions =